-BIO: Corey Shervill was born in Perth (WA) and began playing basketball as a junior with the Willetton basketball program.
-He later attended Aquinas College Menai.
+BIO: Corey Shervill was born in Perth (WA) and began playing basketball as a junior with the Willetton Tigers basketball program.
+He later attended Aquinas College Menai where he earned a bronze medal at the Australian National School Championships.

 Corey Shervill made his NBL debut with the Perth Wildcats at 28 years of age.
 He went scoreless in his first NBL game.

-This season, Perth would see Trevor Gleeson, who coached the team to five championships in seven seasons, leave to coach in the NBA with the Toronto Raptors.
+On 7 July 2021, Shervill re-signed with the Wildcats on a two-year deal, remaining a development player for NBL22 but with an option to move into the full roster the following season.
+Before the season began, he suffered a Jones fracture in his foot and immediately had surgery which kept him off the court for the majority of the season.
+While Shervill recovered from injury, coach Trevor Gleeson would leave the team to coach in the NBA with the Toronto Raptors.
 The Wildcats would then suffer another blow, losing mid-season signing Will Magnay and half of Perth’s bench rotation (Clint Steindl, Jarrad Weeks, and Jarred Bairstow), all signing multi-year deals to play for Tasmania under former Wildcats assistant Scott Roth.

 Perth then looked to rebuild its squad, bringing in US coach Scott Morrison to replace Gleeson, adding imports Vic Law (via Brisbane) Michael Frazier III and signing Matthew Hodgson (via Brisbane) with their last free roster spot.